 Part D Drugs - Drugs that can be covered under Part D. We may or may not offer all Part D drugs.
-Certain categories of drugs have been excluded as covered Part D drugs by Congress.
+Certain categories of drugs have been excluded from Part D coverage by Congress.
 Certain categories of Part D drugs must be covered by every plan.
 Part D drugs are usually self-administered.

 Part D Late Enrollment Penalty (LEP) - An amount added to your monthly premium for Medicare drug coverage if you go without creditable coverage (coverage that is expected to pay, on average, at least as much as standard Medicare prescription drug coverage) for a continuous period of 63 days or more after you are first eligible to join a Part D plan.
+If you lose "Extra Help", you may be subject to the late enrollment penalty if you go 63 days or more in a row without Part D or other creditable prescription drug coverage.